 He holds a bachelor’s degree in finance from Ball State University’s Miller College of Business.

 Kaveh joined AppHarvest in 2021, bringing extensive experience gained in the finance departments of publicly traded companies, particularly in the areas of investor relations and financial planning & analysis.
 Kaveh started his career as financial trader and since then has served in finance leadership roles for United Airlines, Essendant, Inc. and Fortune Brands Home & Security.
 Kaveh holds a bachelor’s degree in biological sciences and an MBA from the University of Chicago.

 Becky is a Kentucky native who joined AppHarvest in 2021 after nearly 20 years of experience at Toyota North America.
 Her background includes leadership roles across human resources, shared services and accounting at both headquarters and multiple manufacturing facilities.
 She is a member of the Society for Human Resource Management.
 Her previous volunteer experience includes serving on the board of United Way.
 Becky holds a bachelor’s in accounting from the University of Kentucky.

 A Kentucky native, Amy’s focus includes community partnerships and educational programs.
 Prior to joining AppHarvest, Amy provided operations management for a regional land trust in Kentucky and she spent several years with The Nature Conservancy.
 In support of university extension, Amy has also provided community planning outreach and research coordination.
 Amy holds a bachelor's degree from Clemson University and a master's degree from the University of Michigan School of Natural Resources and Environment.

-The AppHarvest team is filled with passionate people dedicated to doing things right and making a difference.
-You can feel the faith + grit that fills this place and the unwavering commitment to growing fruits and veggies a better way.
+Powered by Faith + Grit, the AppHarvest team is doing things right and making a difference.
+We work together to grow fruits and veggies a better way.

 Growth companies in financial services and social impact